DinoSilva/PDF-to-Excel/README.md

 # PDF-to-Excel
 Simple script converts PDF to text to XLS

-This was a very basic proof of concept, basicly to prove my wife it could be done.
+This was a very basic proof of concept, to prove my wife it could be done.

 1 - The script lists all files in a given directory (be sure to have only PDF files in there)